AwesomeStickz/dd-cache-proxy/README.md

             // Default value for the properties that are not provided inside `cacheOutsideMemory`.
             default: true,
         },
-        // Function to get an item from outside cache. `getItem`, `setItem`, `removeItem` must be provided if you cache outside memory, can be omitted if you don't store outside memory.
+        // Function to set an item into the outside memory cache.
+        // `getItem`, `setItem`, `removeItem` must be provided if you cache outside memory.
+Otherwise, you can omit these.
         setItem: (table, item) => {
             if (table === 'channel') {
                 // Custom code to store data into your cache outside memory, say redis or a database or whichever you use.